suchjs/such-cli/README.md

   "config": {
     "suchDir": "suchas",
     "dataDir": "suchas/data",
-    "extensions": [".json", ".txt"], // the file extesions need to match "server": {
+    // the file extesions need to search for matching "extensions": [".json", ".txt"],
+    "server": {
       // default port 8181
       // can set in the server config